Bonkers (American TV series): Production

 The series played 65 episodes, as part of The Disney Afternoon.
-They were not created in chronological order: The "Miranda" episodes were actually produced first, excluding the two-part series premiere, which featured Piquel and Bonkers meeting for the first time.
+They were not created in chronological order: The "Miranda" episodes were actually produced first.
 This discrepancy becomes evident when observing the look of the main character in both sets of episodes.
-In the Raw Toonage shorts, Bonkers was orange with one brown spot, golf-club-like ears, and an undone tail.
+In the He's Bonkers" shorts, Bonkers was orange with one brown spot, golf-club-like ears, and an undone tail.
 When the Lucky Piquel-era episodes (produced by Robert Taylor) were made, the character had a major overhaul: skinnier ears, two black spots on each his tufts, black Tigger-like stripes on his tail, and a different uniform.
-The Miranda Wright-era episodes (produced by Duane Capizzi, Robert Hathcock & Greg Weisman) use Bonkers's original look from Raw Toonage.
-The series also occasionally featured episodes of "cartoons" from Bonkers's pre-police actor days, all lifted from the Raw Toonage series.
+In the Miranda Wright-era episodes (produced by Duane Capizzi, Robert Hathcock & Greg Weisman) Bonkers' look is similar to the one in He's Bonkers.
+Actually it is considered as a mixture of He's Bonkers look and the "Lucky" episodes look.
+The series occasionally featured special extra compilation episodes of "cartoons" from Bonkers's pre-police actor days, all lifted from the He's Bonkers/Raw Toonage series.
 The two-part premiere can be seen to show the reason for the difference in appearance as he mostly appears with his Black Dot Lucky design, but when he goes into makeup, his sweater is put on, and when his head re-appears, his spots have turned brown, then his ears are 'puffed' up.
-While this works for explaining the two designs in context, New partners does not show or explain why he then decided to use his 'make up' version for every day.
+While this works for explaining the two designs in context, "New Partners on the Block" does not show or explain why he then decided to use a somewhat 'make up'-like version for every day.

 The Raw Toonage shorts were an after-thought of production.
 While Bonkers was in pre-production, the Raw Toonage team headed by Larry Latham produced 12 "He's Bonkers" shorts.
 These shorts were, in the context of Bonkers, explained to be some of the shorts Bonkers made at Wackytoons Studios before he was fired.
-The animated short entitled Petal to the Metal was originally shown in theaters in 1992 before the feature movie 3 Ninjas, while the rest were shown on the program Raw Toonage.
-In syndication, the shorts were collected into four full episodes with fillers of new material in between.
+The first short entitled Petal to the Metal was originally shown in theaters in 1992 before the feature movie 3 Ninjas, while the rest were shown on the program Raw Toonage.
+In syndication, the shorts were collected into four full extra episodes with fillers of new material in between.